-recognizes that
+[MEX MOD] recognizing

-Telecommunications/ICTs are a key enabler for social and economic development, and consequently for accelerating the timely attainment of the Sustainable Development Goals and Targets set out in the Transforming our world: the 2030 Agenda for Sustainable Development;
+[MEX MOD] that telecommunications/ICTs are a key enabler for social and economic development, and consequently for accelerating the timely implementation of the World Summit on the Information Society (WSIS) Action Lines, and assisting efforts to achieve (MOD USA) the Sustainable Development Goals and Targets set out in the Transforming our world: the 2030 Agenda for Sustainable Development;

-ARG: ITU-D should adapt and reinforce the existing links between and the Sustainable Development Goals and Targets through the Regional Initiatives, the Action Plan, and the contribution to ITU’s Strategic Plan, in order to support global evolution;
+b) ADDARG: ITU-D should adapt and reinforce the existing links between the World Summit on the Information Society (WSIS) Action Lines and the Sustainable Development Goals and Targets through the Regional Initiatives, the Action Plan, and the contribution to ITU’s Strategic Plan, in order to support global evolution;

-ARG: Technological change and the new and innovative opportunities that Telecommunications/ICTs offer should be supported by ambitious decisions and measures in order to Digital Poverty, reduce inequalities and encourage our Planet’s protection, that are critical focal points for humanitarian progress.
+c) ADDARG: Technological change and the new and innovative opportunities that Telecommunications/ICTs offer should be supported by ambitious decisions and policies measures in order to alleviate Digital Poverty (RD Shouldn’t be better to talk about differents digital gaps: access, habilities, appropriation, etc, instead of digital poverty), reduce inequalities and encourage our Planet’s protection, that are critical focal points for humanitarian progress.

-Telecommunications/ICTs also play a crucial role in various areas such as health, education, agriculture, governance, finance, commerce, disaster risk reduction and management, climate change mitigation and adaptation; particularly in least developed countries (LDCs), small island developing States (SIDS), landlocked developing countries (LLDCs) and countries with economies in transition;
+D) [MEX MOD] that telecommunications/ICTs also play a crucial role in various areas such as health, education, agriculture, governance, finance, commerce, poverty reduction (MOD RD) disaster risk reduction[MEX ADD], prevention and management, climate change mitigation and adaptation; (SUP PY);

-Access to modern, secure and affordable telecommunication/ICT infrastructure, applications and services offers opportunities for improving peoples' lives and ensuring that sustainable development across the world becomes a reality;
+e) [MEX MOD] that access to modern, secure and affordable telecommunication/ICT infrastructure, applications and services offers opportunities to increase productivity and efficiency , improve(MOD USA) peoples' lives and ensuring that sustainable development across the world becomes a reality; mostly in least developed countries (LDC), small island Developing States (SIDS), landlocked developing countries (LLDCs) and countries with transition economies (MOD PY)

-Widespreadconformance and interoperability of telecommunication/ICT equipment and systems through the implementation of relevant programmes, policies and decisions can increase market opportunities and reliability and encourage global integration and trade;
+f) [MEX MOD] that widespread pilot programmes on (MOD USA) conformance and interoperability of telecommunication/ICT equipment and systems through the implementation of relevant programmes, policies and decisions can increase market opportunities, competitiveness (MOD ARG) and reliability and encourage global integration and trade;

-Telecommunication/ICT applications can be life changing for individuals, communities and societies at large, but yet can also increase the challenge of building confidence and security in the use of telecommunications/ICTs;
+g) [MEX MOD] that telecommunication/ICT applications provide innovative and beneficial services for individuals, communities and societies at large, yet also can create challenges to build confidence and trust in the availability, reliability, security in the use of telecommunications/ICTs systems; (MOD USA)

-Broadband access technologies, broadband-enabled services and ICT applications offer new opportunities for interaction among people, for sharing the world's knowledge resources and expertise, for transforming peoples' lives and for contributing to inclusive and sustainable development across the world;
+h) [MEX MOD] that broadband access technologies, broadband-enabled services and ICT applications offer enhanced (MOD USA) opportunities for interaction among people, for sharing the world's knowledge resources and expertise, for transforming peoples' lives and for contributing to inclusive and sustainable development across the world;

-Despite all the progress made during past years, digital divides still remain, and is compounded by disparities in access, use and skills between and within countries, in particular between urban and rural areas, as well as in the availability of accessible and affordable telecommunications/ICTs, particularly for women, youth, children, indigenous people and persons with disabilities and specific needs;
+i) [MEX MOD] that despite progress made during past years, digital divides still remain, and are (MOD USA) compounded by disparities in access, use and skills between and within countries, in particular between urban and rural and underserved (MOD PY) areas, as well as in the availability of accessible and affordable telecommunications/ICTs, particularly for women, youth, children, indigenous people and persons with disabilities and specific needs;

-ITU is committed to improving people’s lives and making the world a better place through telecommunications and information and communication technologies (ICTs);
+j) [MEX MOD] that ITU is committed to improving people’s lives and making the world a better place through the use of telecommunications and information and communication technologies (ICTs);

+k) ADD ARG: developing telecommunication/ICT infrastructure in rural and remote areas and ensuring the availability of affordable and accessible ICTs is a key priority for many countries, for which effective, innovative and affordable and sustainable (RD) solutions need to be identified

-ARG:therefore declares that
+therefore declares

-1. universallyaccessible and affordable telecommunications/ICTs are a fundamental contribution towards the achievementof the Sustainable Development Goals by 2030;
+1. [MEX MOD] that broadly accessible and affordable telecommunications/ICTs make fundamental contributions towards the towards the implementation of the WSIS Action Lines and the 2030 Agenda for Sustainable Development Goals;